PBergstrom90/SecureIoTSensor/README.md

 ---

 ## Communications and Security Model
-- **Secure Data Flow**: All data transfers between the ESP32 and Raspberry Pi are encrypted using mTLS to prevent interception or tampering.
+- **Secure Data Flow**: Data transfer is encrypted via mTLS, ensuring data integrity.
-- **Certificate Authentication**: The ESP32 and Raspberry Pi authenticate each other through certificates, ensuring only authorized devices can communicate.
+- **Certificate Authentication**: ESP32 and Raspberry Pi authenticate each other with certificates for authorized communication.
-- **Data Integrity and Certificate Management**: Certificates for the ESP32’s `MQTTManager`, `OTAManager`, and `Nginx` are securely stored in **LittleFS** to ensure data security and authenticity.
+- **Data and Certificate Management**: Stored in **LittleFS** on ESP32 for secure handling.

 ---

 ## Compliance with Cyber Resilience Act (CRA)

-### Security-by-Design
+## Compliance with Cyber Resilience Act (CRA)

-- End-to-end encryption and certificate-based authentication were implemented from the start to ensure data privacy and integrity.
+- **Security-by-Design**: End-to-end encryption and authentication were built into the system to align with CRA's security standards.
-- The design meets CRA’s expectations for secure-by-default IoT systems.

-### Update Capability
-- **OTA Updates**: The system includes OTA update functionality for the ESP32, hosted through Nginx on the Raspberry Pi.
-Future versions will support enhanced OTA mechanisms to ensure continuous security updates and patch management.
+- **Update Capability**: OTA updates are implemented through Nginx.
+Future improvements will include enhanced OTA mechanisms for continual security.

-### Vulnerability Management
-- **Logging and Error Handling**: Error handling for MQTT connections, OTA updates, and certificate management is implemented to detect and handle issues proactively.
-- **Logging and Monitoring**: Planned logging and monitoring features will enhance threat detection and enable faster responses to vulnerabilities, aligning with CRA’s vulnerability management requirements.
+- **Vulnerability Management**: Error handling, logging, and planned CVE tracking in future releases support proactive threat management.

 ---